• Double-bridge static cone penetrometer

 00.7 13.00 1515 00.7 13.00 1515

-00.8 13:00 1515 The above data represent single-bridge static cone penetration test data with pore pressure measurements.
+00.8 13.00 1515 The above data represent static cone penetration test data from single-bridge pore pressure measurements.

 00.9 12.99 1515